 Perhaps the best illustration of her HuffPo empire came via The New York Times piece in which one employee described her working conditions as "a jury-rigged, discombobulated chaos machine."

 The despot formula is all-too-familiar.
 Convince people that a sea change is coming.
 Use fear, celebrity, connectivity, magnetism, head games, money or any combination thereof to convince them that you can lead them through such change unto a better tomorrow.
 Build a kingdom that believers can be in awe of and non-believers can be denied access to.
 Require a handsome fee for protection.
 And finally, and most importantly, screw over as many folks as possible on ones' way to touching clouds.

-We understand that this honor will likely reach but a grain of the HuffPo faithful.
+We understand that this honor will likely reach but a grain of the HuffPost faithful.
 We are relative nobodys and Arianna is an everybody of the one percent.
 Is this harsh treatment?
 Indeed.
-But it is nowhere near as harsh as the role she plays in scamming millions into believing her media empire is worth a fraction of what it pretends.
+But it is nowhere near as harsh as the role she played in scamming millions into believing her media empire is worth a fraction of what it asserted.